Fariha-K/nhs-emergency-care-analysis/README.md

 ### 2. Four Hour Wait Performance
 The NHS target is that fewer than 5% of patients should wait over 4 hours.
 Analysis revealed that virtually no trust is meeting this target.
 University Hospitals Plymouth was the worst performer with 62.55% of patients waiting over 4 hours.

-A notable regional pattern emerged — four Cheshire-based trusts all appeared in the worst performers list, suggesting regional systemic pressures rather than isolated hospital issues:
+A notable regional pattern emerged, four Cheshire-based trusts all appeared in the worst performers list, suggesting regional systemic pressures rather than isolated hospital issues:
 - Mid Cheshire Hospitals (52.55%)
 - Wirral University Teaching Hospital (51.74%)
 - Countess of Chester Hospital (50.94%)